clearent/ClearentIdtechIOSFramework/README.md

 ```
 The settings screen will display the following sections:
  - a link to the current reader.
 When tapping on it, a new page will display the status of the current reader and a list of recently paired readers.
 From this list the user can navigate to the readers details.
- - offline mode related elements enable/disable offline mode, option to process offline transaction and to see an upload report.
+ - offline mode related elements, option to process offline transaction and to see an upload report.
 These are displayed only if offline mode feature is available.
+Otherwise, the section is hidden.
  - a toggle used to enable/disable email receipt

-Another option for accesing the reader info is to use **ClearentWrapperDefaults** class that has two important public properties:
+Another way for accesing the reader info is to use **ClearentWrapperDefaults** class that has two important public properties:

 - recentlyPairedReaders ,a list of ReaderInfo objects, containing previously paired devices
 - pairedReaderInfo, a ReaderInfo? object representing the current paired reader